stashed/docs/docs/guides/latest/batch-backup/overview.md

 2. Then, she creates a `Repository` crd which represents the original repository in the backend.

-3. Then, she creates a `BackupBatch` crd which specifies multiple targets(workload, volume,and database).
+3. Then, she creates a `BackupBatch` crd which specifies multiple targets(workload, volume, and database).
 It also specifies the `Repository` object that holds the backend information where the backed up data will be stored.

 4. Stash operator watches for `BackupBatch` objects.